anarchitech/muforth-anarchitech/mu/target/8051/silabs/efm8/README.txt

 On Archlinux, the PL2303 *in this case* enumerates as /dev/ttyUSB0, so that's your huckleberry for serial-target.

+Reminder: regardless of OS choice, you'll need to find out who owns serial-target.
+For example, on OpenBSD /dev/cuaU0 is owned by root and group dialer, so you'll need to run:

+     doas usermod -G dialer yourUserName

 Ok.
 Jack that sucker in.
 Crank up Iron Maiden.
 You're just a teenage dirtbag, baby.